 Anemia occurs when the number of red blood cells circulating in the body decreases.
 When this happens, the blood cannot provide enough oxygen to the body.
 A person with anemia may feel tired or weak.

-It often develops as a result of other health issues that interfere with the body’s production of healthy red blood cells (RBCs) or increase the rates of the breakdown or loss of these cells, can cause anemia.
+Other health conditions, such as those that interfere with the body’s production of healthy red blood cells (RBCs) or increase the rate of the breakdown or loss of these cells, can cause anemia.
 Anemia can lead to symptoms including fatigue, shortness of breath, and lightheadedness.

 In this article, we explain the types, symptoms, and causes of anemia, as well as the treatments available.